Rafail-Drakakis/Useful-scripts/README.md

 # Useful-scripts
-A repository with useful scripts for Ubuntu users
+A repository with useful scripts for linux users